Arts & Entertainment Districts

 A&E Districts Across the State: Creative Places to Explore

-View this map of Maryland's 22 Arts & Entertainment Districts.
-Expand the map to browse photos and tips on upcoming arts events, festivals and more!
+View this map of Maryland's 24 Arts & Entertainment Districts.
+Expand the map to browse photos and websites!

-Twenty-two A&E Districts have been established since the program began in 2001.
-And, the most recent economic impact study shows that in fiscal year 2013, 20 Maryland A&E Districts collectively supported an estimated 5,144 new jobs that paid $149 million in wages.
-During the same year, new jobs combined with A&E District festivals and events supported more than $458 million in state GDP and $36 million in state and local tax revenue.
-View the fiscal year 2013 A&E Districts Economic Impact Report.
+Twenty-four A&E Districts have been established since the program began in 2001.
+And, the most recent economic impact study shows that in fiscal year 2014, 22 Maryland A&E Districts collectively supported an estimated 6,000 new jobs that paid $199 million in wages.
+During the same year, new jobs combined with A&E District festivals and events supported more than $571 million in state GDP and $39 million in state and local tax revenue.

-There are two annual deadlines for the A&E District Application: April 1, 2014 and October 1, 2014, and applicants are required to submit the Intent to Apply form 60 days prior to application deadlines.
-Following the Intent To Apply are: site visit and consultation, community forum, rigorous application with executive endorsement, panel review, staff recommendation and finally, approval from the Secretary of Business and Economic Development.
+There are two annual deadlines for the A&E District Application: April 1, 2016, and October 1, 2016, and applicants are required to submit the Intent to Apply form 60 days prior to application deadlines.
+Following the Intent To Apply are: site visit and consultation, community forum, rigorous application with executive endorsement, panel review, staff recommendation and finally, approval from the Secretary of Commerce.